Skip to the final section for a quick, spoiler-free rating.

 The greatest love story in Yanxi Palace is between Wei Yingluo and Empress Fuca Rongyin, and the drama’s not shy about putting it front and center.
 In fact, every single one of Wei Yingluo’s female relationships outweighs her relationship with male characters in terms of sincerity and narrative reliability.

-For instance, I never doubted that Wei Yingluo loved her sister, but I did wonder multiple times whether she loved, or even cared for, her own father.
-Likewise, her devotion towards the Empress became the unquestionable hub of the whole story early on, eclipsing both her relationships with Fuca Fuheng and the Emperor.
-It was also her friendship with Mingyue that drove her to return to the Forbidden City against the explicit wish of her sworn brother, Yuan Chunwang.
+For instance, I never doubted that Wei Yingluo loved her sister, but I did wonder multiple times whether she loves, or even cares for, her own father.
+Likewise, her devotion towards the Empress becomes the unquestionable hub of the whole story early on, eclipsing both her relationships with Fuca Fuheng and the Emperor.
+It’s also her friendship with Mingyue that drives her to return to the Forbidden City against the explicit wish of her sworn brother, Yuan Chunwang.